AnotherSamWilson/miceforest/README.md

 print(new_data_imputed)
 ```

-    ##               Class: ImputedDataSet
+    ##               Class: MultipleImputedDataSet
     ##            Datasets: 4
-    ##          Iterations: 6
+    ##          Iterations: 5
     ##   Imputed Variables: 5
     ## save_all_iterations: False

 All of the imputation parameters (variable\_schema,
 mean\_match\_candidates, etc) will be carried over from the original
 `MultipleImputedKernel` object.
 When mean matching, the candidate values
 are pulled from the original kernel dataset.
+To impute new data, the
+`save_models` parameter in `MultipleImputedKernel` must be \> 0.
+If
+`save_models == 1`, the model from the latest iteration is saved for
+each variable.
+If `save_models > 1`, the model from each iteration is
+saved.
+This allows for new data to be imputed in a more similar fashion
+to the original mice procedure.

 ## Diagnostic Plotting

-As of now, miceforest has three diagnostic plots available.
+As of now, miceforest has four diagnostic plots available.

 ### Distribution of Imputed-Values

 We probably want to know how the imputed values are distributed.
 We can
 plot the original distribution beside the imputed distributions in each
 dataset by using the `plot_imputed_distributions` method of an
-`ImputedDataSet` object:
+`MultipleImputedKernel` object:

 ``` python
 kernel.plot_imputed_distributions(wspace=0.3,hspace=0.3)